Strategic Assessment. – Nine Steps to Success™

 – What do our employees consistently complain about?

-– Do we have any internal/external processes that are obviously slow?
+– Do we have any internal/external processes that are slow?

-– What are the obvious opportunities we can see?
+– What are the apparent opportunities we can see?

 – What are the current exciting trends in the marketplace?